carlossantana3279/Matrices-Java/README.md

 # Matrices-Java
 This is a Java program that implements a set of linear algebra operations.
 It multiplies matrices and inverses the result of the product of matrices.
-This program was our second homework assignemnt in 2S03-Principles of Programming.